plandes/zotsite/README.md

   the [main navigation/content](src/site/js/zotero.js) file.
 * Add functionality to the disabled *View* button that drills down in a paper and finds a PDF or site to view withouth the user having to do this.
+* Use something like zotxt to make this work with a plugin rather than directly against the SQLite DB.

+## Zotero Plugin Listing

+This is listed as a [plugin] on the Zotero site.

 ## Changelog